 Women might feel agitated during her pre menstruation period, during pregnancy, during periods and so on; normally agitation cannot be diagnosed as a sign or symptom of heart stroke.
-However, behavioural changes can be an early symptom of cardiovascular disease.
+However, behavioral changes can be an early symptom of cardiovascular disease.

-These can be sign of any mental disorder but in women, these signs can be symptom of heart disease.
+These can be sign of any mental disorder but in women, these signs can be a symptom of heart disease.

 Apart from these signs, there are many small and almost unnoticeable symptoms of a heart stroke in women that must be not be ignored.